JavierTham/Transforming_CV/README.md

 _remember to install CUDA for pytorch! https://pytorch.org/get-started/locally/_

 ## Train a model
 Models are loaded from the timm or torchvision library.
-Check out the list of available models

 ### Search for available models